Total Pageviews

 What to do in Northwest Africa in this situation i asked myself

-Well i remembered the old Indiana Jones movies 😂 so went to the local bar, asked for two whiskeys (which got a stare from the bartender) & downed one, the other i pored on the wound
+Well i remembered the old Indiana Jones movies 😂 so went to the local bar, asked for two whiskeys (which got a stare from the bartender) and downed one, the other i pored on the wound

 Next morning i was feeling a little off, not sure if it was the alcohol (as i do not drink hard liquor) or if it was the poison from whatever bit me